-Micro Publishing Media spoke with Freda Hansburg on what makes a good thriller novel.
+Micro Publishing Media spoke with Freda Hansburg, author of Shrink Rapt and Tell on You on what makes a good thriller novel.
 Read on for her amazing tips on how to write a thriller novel that will capture your reader.

 MPM: Because so much of the psychological thriller genre depends on suspense and tension, how do you pace a thriller effectively?